Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions

-This article aims to implement the novel piecewise Maehly based Pad\'e-Chebyshev approximation and study its utility in minimizing the Gibbs phenomenon while approximating piecewise smooth functions in two-dimensions.
-We first develop a piecewise Pad\'e-Chebyshev method (PiPC) to approximate univariate piecewise smooth functions and then extend the same to a two dimensional space, leading to a piecewise bivariate Pad\'e-Chebyshev approximation (Pi2DPC) for approximating bivariate piecewise smooth functions.
-The chief advantage of these methods lie in their non dependence on any apriori knowledge of the locations and types of singularities present in the original function.
-Finally, we supplement our method with numerical results which validate its effectiveness in diminishing the Gibbs phenomenon to negligible levels.
+In this article, we develop a non-linear approximation technique to approximate piecewise smooth functions.
+We extend the concept of approximating piecewise smooth univariate functions using rational approximation into two-dimensional space.
+This article introduces the novel approach of piecewise Maehly-based Pad\`e-Chebyshev approximation.
+Initially, we develop a method called PiPC to approximate univariate piecewise smooth functions, then extend it to two-dimensional space, resulting in a bivariate piecewise Padé-Chebyshev approximation (Pi2DPC) for approximating piecewise smooth functions in two dimensions.
+We investigate the effectiveness of these techniques in minimizing the Gibbs phenomenon during the approximation of piecewise smooth functions.
+Specifically, we focus on approximating a special type of non-smooth functions with singularities along the axes.
+To the best of our knowledge, no previous work has addressed the approximation of non-smooth bivariate functions.
+Finally, we support our methods with numerical results to validate their ability to significantly reduce the Gibbs phenomenon.